tschissl/certification/OKUM.md

 ## Comparisons of property value calculations

-The LOI median of the Lab+packet medians without outlier removal is 4.69 g/100 g
+The TiO2 median of the Lab+packet medians without outlier removal is 0.38 g/100 g
-The LOI mean of the Lab means after outlier removal of lab # 1, 31 is 4.6037 g/100 g
+The TiO2 mean of the Lab means after outlier removal of lab # 10, 26, 31 is 0.3857 g/100 g
-The LOI median of the Lab+packet medians after outlier removal is 4.6975 g/100 g
+The TiO2 median of the Lab+packet medians after outlier removal is 0.3799 g/100 g

 ## Comparisons of method parameters based on median of the Lab+packet medians after outlier removal